mceSystems/github-pr-code-owners-analyzer/README.md

 ## Usage

 1. Navigate to any GitHub pull request's "Files changed" tab
-2. The Code Owners Analysis panel will appear on the right side
-3. The panel shows two main sections:
+2. The extension will automatically display a panel showing:
-   - **Full Coverage Owners**: Users who can individually approve all changed files
+   - Full Coverage Owners: Individuals who can approve all changed files
-   - **Combined Coverage Sets**: Groups of users who together can approve all files
+   - Combined Coverage Sets: Optimal combinations of reviewers who together can approve all files
-4. Green checkmarks (✓) indicate owners who have already approved the PR
+3. Green checkmarks indicate owners who have already approved the PR
-5. Hover over the info icons (ℹ️) for more details about each section
-6. You can:
-   - Drag the panel to reposition it
-   - Double-click section titles or use arrows to collapse/expand sections
-   - Double-click the top bar or use the arrow to collapse the entire panel
-   - Click the X to close the panel (the extension remains active)

-## Controls

-- 🔄 Click the extension icon in the toolbar to enable/disable the extension
-- 👆 Double-click section headers to collapse/expand sections
+4. Click section headers to collapse/expand sections
-- ✨ Drag the panel by its header to reposition
-- ❌ Click the X to close the panel (extension remains active)
+5. Click the X to dismiss the panel for the current session

 ## Development

-The extension consists of these main files:
+### Building the Extension

+1. Clone the repository
+2. Make your changes
+3. Load the unpacked extension in Chrome's developer mode

+### Files

+- `content.js`: Main content script that analyzes PRs and displays results
+- `background.js`: Handles extension state and icon updates
+- `styles.css`: Styling for the UI panel
 - `manifest.json`: Extension configuration
-- `content.js`: Main logic for analyzing code ownership and UI
-- `background.js`: Handles extension state and icon updates
-- `styles.css`: UI styling

-## Notes

-- The extension currently works only on the "Files changed" tab of pull requests
-- CODEOWNERS file is searched in the default location (.github/CODEOWNERS)
-- The extension respects GitHub's dark/light theme settings

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## License